raipc/atsd-api-python/README.md

 Upgrade setup tools with `pip install --upgrade setuptools`.

+### Other Versions

-Include a version number in the `pip install` command to install specific version number.
+Include a version number in the `pip install` command to install a specific version number other than the latest.

 ```bash
 pip install atsd_client==2.3.0